Convale/TOP-etchasketch/README.md

   <h3 align="center">TOP - Etch A Sketch</h3>

   <p align="center">
-   A fun etch a sketch with
+   A fun etch a sketch with the ability to select size of the board and pen color.
+Have fun!
     <br />
     <br />
     <a href="https://convale.github.io/TOP-etchasketch/">View Demo</a>